8ctavio/vergil/apps/docs/src/composables/useDefineModel.md

 - **External**: Updates performed anywhere *outside* an FFC's scope; in particular: in ancestor, sibling, or sibling's descendant scopes.

 :::tip
-To illustrate, consider the following "scope" tree where all scopes can access the same model.
-The type of update the `Reference` scope would perceive when a given scope updates the model value is hinted in parenthesis.
+To illustrate, consider the following component tree where all components have access to the same model.
+The type of update `Reference` would perceive when a given component updates the model value is hinted in parenthesis.

 <Demo>
 	<Anatomy tag="App (external)">